masoodfaisal/ml-workshop/docs/setup.md

 - Before installation, you may need to get your OpenShift cluster administrator to adjust your limit ranges - or delete if this a test cluster without resource pressures.
 This is because, there are some moderate resource requirements associated with this workshop, e.g. Jenkins alone requires 4 vCPU and 4 Gi memory and there are other resource hungry elements as well.
 These are set here:
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/29-resource-limits.png)

 - Install Jenkins Operator on the Operator Hub screen.
-Filter on _jenkins_ and click the Jenkins box.
+Filter on _Jenkins_ and click the Jenkins box.
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/1-1-operatorhub-jen-1.png)